moovweb/gokogiri/Readme.md

       // parse the web page
       doc, _ := gokogiri.ParseHtml(page)

-      // perform operations on the parsed page -- consult the docs for the API
+      // perform operations on the parsed page -- consult the tests for examples

       // important -- don't forget to free the resources when you're done! doc.Free()